Writing Great Website Content

 - Table of contents

 - Setting text as a heading will automatically add it to your table of contents on the left side of your screen, creating a clear hierarchy and making it easy to navigate.
 For consistency, the table of contents should match up with the structure outlined in the website architecture and wireframes.
-For convenience and professionality, you can also add a table of contents at the top of your doc which will update with your headings when you click the ‘refresh’ icon.
+For convenience and professionalism, you can also add a table of contents at the top of your doc which will update with your headings when you click the ‘refresh’ icon.

 - Bullet points